rureed/rureed/README.md

 🔭 I’m currently working with a team on a job-finding site focusing on sharing resources and opportunities.

-🌱 At the momemtn I’m taking a deeper dive into:
+🌱 At the moment I’m taking a deeper dive into:
 - React Native
 - pure Functional JS
 - the Linux Command Line.